My Al Capone Museum | home

 "After doing months and months of research on Capone's life for my one man show; King of the City; an evening with Al Capone, I discovered Mario's site and was blown away.
 The info on Al, his collegues, the pictures, facts and items, etc. are amazing.
 This is the Bible of the Underworld! "

-Robert Gallo, Hollywood Actor, Starred in the mob drama "Street Boss" and co-starred with Talia Shire in a comedy called "The Deported".
+The late and great Robert Gallo, Hollywood Actor, Starred in the mob drama "Street Boss" and co-starred with Talia Shire in a comedy called "The Deported".
 Has appeared on many television shows such as Becker, The Ex- files, NYPD Blue, ER, Lois and Clark, Cagney and Lacey, The A-Team, St .
 Elsewhere, Falcon crest etc..

 "The Al Capone Museum is an important biographical archive which chronicles the life of Al Capone.
 It offers a fascinating slice of useful social and cultural history that Al Capone helped define.
 The magic of this on-line resource is that the history is presented not only through narratives and photographs; but emerges as a vibrant archive containing personal artifacts to help bring this history to life.
 Mario Gomes knows the territory and is the definitive source on Capone.
 I highly recommend Mario's website to both the serious and casual researcher."